 Which Teas Are Scented With Jasmine?

 Any Camellia Sinensis teas can be scented with jasmine.
 The most popular jasmine tea is by far green tea.
 The fresh and vegetal taste of green tea goes perfectly well with the sweet and aromatic jasmine flowers.
-Other popular varieties are Jasmine Black Tea and Jasmine White Tea.
+Other popular varieties are Jasmine Black Tea and Jasmine White Tea, as well as our outstanding Jasmine Tibetan Tea.
 Jasmine black teas are particularly robust, sweet, and mellow.
 While Jasmine White teas are nutty, creamy, and silky.
 Of course, at the end of the day, it will also greatly depend on the variety and processing method of the tea itself.

 Although more rare, jasmine flowers can also be enjoyed on their own, as a tisane.
 Because jasmine flowers require strict harvesting practices, and because of their intense taste and aroma, they are more frequently blended with other teas or herbs rather than enjoyed on their own.